ethereum/EIPs/EIPS/eip-1.md

 Note: The resolution header is required for Standards Track EIPs only.
 It contains a URL that should point to an email message or other web resource where the pronouncement about the EIP is made.

 While an EIP is a draft, a discussions-to header will indicate the mailing list or URL where the EIP is being discussed.
-Examples include [Ethereum topics on Gitter](https://gitter.im/ethereum/topics), an issue in a fork of this repo, [Ethereum Magicians](https://ethereum-magicians.org/) (this is suitable for EIPs that may be contentious or have a strong governance aspect), and [Reddit r/ethereum](https://www.reddit.com/r/ethereum/).
+As mentioned above, examples for places to discuss your EIP include [Ethereum topics on Gitter](https://gitter.im/ethereum/topics), an issue in this repo or in a fork of this repo, [Ethereum Magicians](https://ethereum-magicians.org/) (this is suitable for EIPs that may be contentious or have a strong governance aspect), and [Reddit r/ethereum](https://www.reddit.com/r/ethereum/).
 No discussions-to header is necessary if the EIP is being discussed privately with the author.

 The type header specifies the type of EIP: Standards Track, Meta, or Informational.
 If the track is Standards please include the subcategory (core, networking, interface, or ERC).